-Volatility in prices of oil and gas and refined products is a pervasive element of the Group's business environment as the Group's production and purchase of certain products and sales of refined products and crude oil are based on international commodity prices in accordance with a commercial supply agreement entered into with sales agents.
+Volatility in prices of oil and gas and refined products is a pervasive element of the Group's b Volumity in prices of nona gas and intrust products in gervative Central of the Order 3 volumess environment as the Group's production and purchase of certain products and sales of ferified products and crude oil are based on international commodity prices in accordance with a commercial supply agreement entered into with sales agends.
 The Group's refining margin is affected by disproportionate fluctuations in the prices of crude oil and refined products.